Floquet Nonadiabatic Mixed Quantum-Classical Dynamics in Laser-Dressed Solid Systems: Conclusions

 \section{Conclusions}

 Our study successfully constructs Floquet Hamiltonian for the Holstein and Peierls models, showing the huge impact of Floquet driving on Floquet replicas.
 The derived FMD and FSH, explored in both real and reciprocal space, yield consistent results through numerical simulations.
 This agreement validates the reliability of our theoretical framework, emphasizing the equivalence of real and reciprocal space outcomes.
+The advantage of simulations in real space is that the algorithm is simple and easy to implement.
+In addition, simulations in real space are generally more suitable for disordered solids, where the periodicity in real space is broken such that the Block theory is invalid.
+On the contrary, simulations in reciprocal space provides more physical insights on exciton dynamics in band structure.
+The band structure can be obtained from electronic structure theory, such that the dynamics in reciprocal space can combine with electronic structure calculation directly.
+Furthermore, the truncation can be done for simulations in reciprocal space, which saves a lot of computational time.
+However, FSH is inefficient when dealing with slow drivings due to the large Floquet replicas.
+The applications of FMD are limited but efficient for large system.

 Significantly, our results showcase that light-matter interactions, facilitated by Floquet driving, can markedly enhance electronic mobility.
 This finding points towards practical applications, suggesting the possibility of engineering materials with improved conductivity.
 Moreover, our study demonstrates the potential for computational efficiency through truncation techniques, which are particularly effective when applied to well-chosen initial conditions.
 This insight opens avenues for reducing computational costs in simulating Floquet-driven systems.